x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/src/sdmx-json-field-guide.md

 #### type

 *string* *nullable*.
 Type is used to distinguish between annotations designed to support various uses.
-The types are not enumerated, as these can be specified by the user or creator of the annotations.
+The types are not enumerated, and these can be freely specified by the creator of the annotations.
 The definitions and use of annotation types should be documented by their creator.
 Example:

     "type": "reference"